Protecting the Environment Using Integrated Weed Management in Lawns

 - See Agrilife Learn

-Integrated Pest Management (IPM) can be used to control weeds, keep lawns healthy and protect the environment.
 This publication explains the steps to take in an IPM program and the importance of calibrating equipment and making proper calculations when pesticides need to be applied.
-(4 pages)
+(4 pp., 4 photos)